Note: This operation is not performed on models equipped with adjustable rear suspension.

 14. Install the decorative panel in the trunk.

 15. Install the wheel and lower the vehicle to the ground.
-Tighten the wheel bolts to the required torque.
+Tighten the wheel mounting bolts to the required torque.